-TCS at Rs 2,600: Buy the fear?
-Expert calls it a 'million dollar question', sees opportunity in Vedanta, Nalco - BusinessToday
+TCS shares near Rs 2,650: Buy the fear?
+Expert calls it a 'million dollar question'; sees opportunity in Vedanta, Nalco - BusinessToday

 What should investors do with shares of Tata Consultancy Services Ltd (TCS)?
-The question, simple on the surface but complex in the current market setup, was put to Globe Capital's Gaurav Sharma during an interaction with Business Today.
+The question, simple on the surface but complex in the current market setup, was put to Globe Capital's Gaurav Sharma during an interaction with Business Today on Thursday.
 He described it as a million-dollar question.

 "I think this is somewhat of a million-dollar question at the moment.
 Whether it is funds, PMS, large family offices or retail investors, this particular stock is present in almost everyone's portfolio through one medium or another.
 Therefore, at large, we are all invested in the stock in some way or another," he said.